KatacodaTest/katacoda-scenarios/twonode/step10.md

 `ls`{{execute HOST2}}

-Add a Node Selector in this deployment yaml if you would like to schedule the application to a particular edge node.
+Add a Node Selector in this deployment yaml if the application is to be scheduled on a particular edge node.
+If not ignore this step and apply the deployment.

 _kubectl apply -f deployment.yaml -s cloudhuburl:8080_

 Replace cloud hub url with ip of machine where cloud is running.

-You can also create your own application and deploy it to edge nodes you create.
+Any desired application can be deployed to the created edge nodes.

-Use below command to check if the application is successfully deployed.
+Use below command to check if the application is successfully deployed and running.

 `kubectl get pods`{{execute}}

-Execute above command untill the application status is "Running".
+Execute above command until the application status is "Running".